jensigoyani/user_authentication_mern_ts/README.md

 4. TypeScript<br/>

 <h1> Run Command </h1>
-1. Install npm i in frontend & backend folder <br/>
+1. Do npm i in frontend & backend folder <br/>
+2. Do npm i outside of the both folder
-2. npm start
+3. npm start